dillonpan/exit-surveys/README.md

 - Did employees who worked a for short period of time resign due to some kind of dissatisfaction?
 - What about employees who have been there longer?

-# Note: Please replace [directory] below in the open() function with the link to your folder of choice where autos.csv is located
+# Note: Please replace [directory] below in the open() function with the link to your folder of choice where dete_survey.csv & tafe_survey.csv is located

+Note: If you run into an error named UnicodeDecodeError, try the next two most popular encoding types (Latin-1 and Windows-1252) in the open() function.
+Example: dete_survey = pandas.read_csv('[directory].dete_survey.csv', encoding='Latin-1')

 # Opening and Exploring the Data:
 ```python